-Oakland County Michigan (Page 2) has 29 places on the National Register of Historic Places including 2 places of National significance and 7 places of Statewide significance.
-Significant places include Reuther, Walter P. and May Wolf, House, Scripps, William Edmund and Nina A. Downey, Estate, Modern Housing Corporation Addition Historic District, Myrick-Palmer House and Oak Hill Cemetery.
+Oakland County Michigan (Page 2) has 38 places on the National Register of Historic Places including 2 places of National significance and 8 places of Statewide significance.
+Significant places include Reuther, Walter P. and May Wolf, House, Scripps, William Edmund and Nina A. Downey, Estate, Meadow Brook Farms, Modern Housing Corporation Addition Historic District and Myrick-Palmer House.

-Many famous people are associated with these Oakland County historic places including Walter Phillip Reuther, William Edmund Scripps, Joseph Sumner Rogers, Stephen Mack, Moses Wisner and Martin Halfpenny.
+Many famous people are associated with these Oakland County historic places including Walter Phillip Reuther, William Edmund Scripps, Joseph Sumner Rogers, Stephen Mack, Moses Wisner and Catherine (Kittie) C. McCoy.

-Some of the country's most noteable architects helped create the Oakland County places including Walter Phillip Reuther, Oskar Stonorov, Clarence E. Day, Bryant Fleming, Frank Lloyd Wright, Harry J. Rill, Grand Trunk Railroad, Pratt & Tuttle, Donaldson & Meier, Guthrie, A. and and Company.
+Some of the country's most noteable architects helped create the Oakland County places including Oskar Stonorov, Walter Phillip Reuther, Bryant Fleming, Clarence E. Day, Frank Lloyd Wright, William Kapp, Hinchman & Grylls Smith, Judson N. Churchill, Charles A. Fisher and William J. Fisher.
 Prominent architectural styles found in Oakland Country are Greek Revival, Gothic and Tudor Revival.

 Historic Significance: